Foundations of Transaction Fee Mechanism Design: Introduction

-Next, we generalize the cost model and imagine that in reality, the offender only needs to pay $\gamma$ fraction of the worst-case cost, where $\gamma \in [0, 1]$ is also called the {\it discount} factor.
-This generalization is useful because in practice, we can often estimate the cost of cheating from past data.
 A mechanism that satisfies UIC (or MIC, $c$-SCP, resp.) under this cost model is also said to satisfy UIC (or MIC, $c$-SCP, resp.) under {\it $\gamma$-strict utility}.
-Specifically, when $\gamma = 0$, there is no cost of cheating --- in this case, our new incentive compatibility notions would then degenerate to the previous notions.
+Specifically, when $\gamma = 0$, there is no cost of cheating --- in this case, our new incentive compatibility notions would degenerate to the previous notions.
 When $\gamma =1$, this is when we are charging the worst-case cost for cheating.
 Since we are often particularly interested in the case of $\gamma = 1$ (e.g., when proving lower bounds), for convenience, a mechanism that satisfies UIC (or MIC, $c$-SCP, resp.) under $1$-strict utility is also said to satisfy {\it weak UIC (or weak MIC, $c$-weak-SCP, resp.)}.

-We present our new incentive compatibility notions more formally in Section~\ref{sec:weakic}.
+We present our new incentive compatibility notions formally in Section~\ref{sec:weakic}.

 \ignore{ \paragraph{Definitional contribution: weak incentive compatibility.} As a result, a strategic player who is paranoid and risk-averse may be deterred from strategic overbidding or injection of fake transactions for fear or losing fees to a future block.
 We therefore suggest a relaxed notion called weak incentive compatibility, which captures the potential cost of an overbid/fake and unconfirmed transaction.
 Specifically, if an overbid/fake transaction is unconfirmed in the present, the strategic player will assume the worst case, i.e., it will cost fees as high as the bid in a future block.
 Based on this, we redefine the utility function of the strategic player (see Section~\ref{sec:weakic} for more details).
 We then define {\it weak UIC}, {\it weak MIC}, and {\it 1-weak-SCP} in the same way as before, except that we now adopt the new utility function. }